Personalisation

 You can send personalised messages by adding personalisation fields to a single template.

-Use double brackets to add a personalisation field to your content.
+Use double brackets to add a personalisation field to your template.
 Do not include spaces in your personalisation fields.
 For example:

-You can see personalisation instructions while you’re editing a template.
+You can read personalisation instructions while you’re editing a template.

-NHS Notify uses the Personal Demographics Service (PDS) to find and populate certain personalisation fields for each recipient.
-This happens automatically when you tell us who you want to message using recipients’ NHS numbers.
+NHS Notify uses the Personal Demographics Service (PDS) (opens in a new tab) to populate the personalisation fields in your template.
+This happens when you tell us who you want to message using recipients’ NHS numbers.

 - fullName